 About the Michael Marks Awards

-Since their inception, the Awards have grown to include four partners, each of which is crucial to the Awards: The British Library, The Wordsworth Trust, Harvard University and The TLS.
+The Awards have grown to include four partners, each of which is crucial to the Awards: The British Library, The Wordsworth Trust, Harvard University and The TLS.
 The following history describes how and when each of these partners became involved and the development of the Awards since 2009.

 History of the Awards